Topo-pie/Scientific_research_NCKH_2024/README.md

 Feature -------- Description

 product_id:        	Unique identifier for products on Shopee.

 product_name:       Product's Name

 variation:       	  Information about product variations

-category_id:  	Product category classification identifier
+category_id  :  	  Product category classification identifier

 brand:          	  Product branding strongly influences purchasing decisions due to brand recognition and customer trust.

 rating:             Average customer rating for a product, an important indicator of product quality.

 initial_price:   	  The original or starting price of the product.

 final_price:    	  The current price or final price of the product after any discounts or promotions (which is the target value of the model).

 currency:        	  Currency type.

 sold:          	    The number of units sold, which indicates the popularity of the product, plays an important role in predicting price.

 status:        	    product status

 image:        	    Product image.

 flash_sale:    	    Product discount.

 vouchers:    	      Coupon.

 category:      	    product category

 price_to_sold_ratio:	The price-volume ratio (price/volume) is an index that combines price and sales volume, helping to evaluate the value of a product in the market.